Carbine: Carbine rifle

 As the rifled musket replaced the smoothbore firearms for infantry in the mid 19th century, carbine versions were also developed; this was often developed separately from the infantry rifles and, in many cases, did not even use the same ammunition, which made for supply difficulties.

 A notable weapon developed towards the end of the American Civil War by the Union was the Spencer carbine, one of the first breechloading, repeating weapons.
 It had a spring-powered, removable tube magazine in the buttstock which held seven rounds and could be reloaded by inserting spare tubes.
 It was intended to give the cavalry a replacement weapon which could be fired from horseback without the need for awkward reloading after each shot – although it saw service mostly with dismounted troopers, as was typical of cavalry weapons during that war.
+The Austrian Model 1844 "Extra Corps" musketoon represents a notable artifact from the Civil War era, distinguished by its smoothbore configuration and .71 caliber (.69) rifled barrel.
+These musketoons were procured by Herman Boxer & Co., New York City, and imported into the United States during 1861-1862, contributing to the Union's strategic initiatives to equip its burgeoning military forces with small arms.
+The Confederate States has produced own carbine like the Keen-Walker, and Morse.
+They purchase import muzzleloaders M1851 carbine for Missouri Militia Cavalry, and early bolt-action system like the Terry's patent carbine.

 In the late 19th century, it became common for a number of nations to make bolt-action rifles in both full-length and carbine versions.
 One of the most popular and recognizable carbines was the lever-action Winchester carbines, with several versions available firing revolver cartridges.
 This made it an ideal choice for cowboys and explorers, as well as other inhabitants of the American West, who could carry a revolver and a carbine, both using the same ammunition.

 The Lee–Enfield cavalry carbine, a shortened version of the standard British Army infantry rifle was introduced in 1896, although it did not become the standard British cavalry weapon until 1903.